downshift-js/downshift/src/hooks/MIGRATION_V7.md

   - _ArrowUp+Alt_: closes the menu and selects the highlighted item.
   - _PageUp_: if menu is open, moves highlight by 10 positions to the start.
   - _PageDown_: if menu is open, moves highlight by 10 positions to the end.
-  - _Click_: if menu is closed, opens the menu.
-If menu is open, closes the menu.
-Acts as a toggle.
+  - _Focus_: if menu is closed, opens the menu.
-  - _Focus_: **deprecated** does nothing starting **7.1**.
-It will not open the menu anymore.
-The 7.0 behaviour of opening the menu on focus was a wrong interpretation of the ARIA 1.2 pattern.
-It was removed in 7.1 in favour of the input click toggling the menu.

 - getInputProps changes:
   - _ArrowUp_: moves highlight one position up. _Shift_ modifier is not